readable111/Crop-Hero/MPM/mpm.md

 1. Type in the values more slowly or use the emulator's keyboard.
     - If you type with the keyboard too quickly, the emulator can't register it as an input so the value gets sent to the command line which interprets it as a reload command

+#### Emulator Says "Something Went Wrong.
+Sorry about that." <a name="sorry_about_that"></a>
+*Author: Daniel*

+1. Close all tabs on the phone or phone emulator
+1. Open Expo Go from the app list or app library on the phone/phone emulator
+1. Press 'a' in the command line to open the app in Expo Go
+1. **If the problem persists**, close all tabs on the phone or phone emulator
+1. Open Settings for the phone
+1. Open Apps in Settings
+1. Open the entry for Expo Go
+1. Find the setting labeled "Display over other apps"
+1. Make sure that the setting is set to Allowed or enabled
+1. Open Expo Go from the app list or app library on the phone/phone emulator
+1. Press 'a' in the command line to open the app in Expo Go
+1. **If the problem persists**, close the emulator
+1. Go into Network & Internet settings for your computer
+1. Find the list of adapters
+1. Disable all adapters labeled "VirtualBox Host-Only Ethernet Adapter"
+1. Restart Expo with `npx expo start -c` instead of your normal `npx expo start`
+1. **If the problem persists**, close the emulator & wipe your emulator/create a new one.
+The following steps are meant for Android Studio.
+1. Open Android Studio
+1. Open Device Manager, which is generally a tab in the right pane
+1. Click the kebab menu button
+1. Select the Wipe Data option
+1. Restart Expo with `npx expo start -c` instead of your normal `npx expo start`

 #### VT-X/AMD-V is Disabled <a name="vt-x_disabled"></a>
 *Author: Daniel*